How do you know if you are shutting down emotionally?

 - Your energy and motivation may drop, making simple chores feel overwhelming.

-- Even pleasant experiences may feel flat or not bring happiness or fulfilment.
+- Even pleasant experiences may feel flat or fail to bring happiness or fulfilment.

 How emotional shutdown affects your relationships

-Emotional shutdown doesn’t just affect you; it disturbs relationships:- Friends and family may feel neglected or disconnected
+- Friends and family may feel neglected or disconnected.

-- Emotional distance may weaken intimacy and sense of security.
+- Emotional distance may weaken intimacy and the sense of security.

 Is emotional shutdown a choice?

-Seek professional help if:- Your emotional numbness persists for more than a few weeks
+- Your emotional numbness persists for more than a few weeks.

 - It’s affecting your work, relationships, or basic self-care.